brftherese/ircAndroid/README.md

 - Rich link previews for HTTP/HTTPS URLs using a safe, size-limited client-side fetcher inspired by The Lounge preview plugin
 - Multiple saved network profiles so you can jump between servers/accounts without retyping credentials
 - Room-powered scrollback cache that restores the most recent 30 days / 5k events per buffer instantly on launch and survives process restarts
+- Automatic history replay whenever the server advertises `draft/chathistory`: on reconnect the client issues `CHATHISTORY AFTER …` per joined channel so anything that happened while you were offline is backfilled immediately.
 - Contextual moderation menus: long-press members or chat messages to op/deop/voice/kick/ban when your channel mode allows it
 - Per-channel search, message history, day dividers, and “new messages” markers
 - Persistent settings via DataStore plus optional compact layout and adjustable font scaling